 Every year around Diwali, the Indian student club of the University Alaska Fairbanks organizes a Diwali dinner party at the Wood Center.
 The tickets are often sold out more than a months before.
 There is no advertising.
 It is all word of month.

 The students spent the entire day cooking Indian dishes.
 It is a big logistic thing to do all the shopping, cooking, and keeping the food warm for serving.
 They also prepared the ballroom to look festive and put on a show that educates about India.

 Each year, I am looking forward to this event.
 Of course, I love the Indian food.
 In a town, where you only can get Thai, Chinese, Mexican, Italian, Korean, Greek and American food, another taste is always more than welcome.

-From the Bollywood movie scenes that the students showed one could see that these women are on top of things wearing this season’s Indian must-haves.
+From the Bollywood movie scenes that the students showed, one could see that these women are on top of things wearing this season’s Indian Must-haves.
 I love the bright and bold colors of the outfits and the attention to details like embroidery, color combinations, beading and matching colors when wearing costume jewelry.
 Read more on what is best to wear at a Diwali party in the post at the link.

 What I Wore at Diwali in Fairbanks Alaska

 This year I wore the burgundy (this seasons trend color!) dress over pants outfit with hand-painted embellishment shown in the first two photos of this post.
 I paired it with a pair of brand new dancing shoes.
 I added the red spot on my face with nail polish so it would stay on for the night.